Fairmont Car Accident Attorney

 Minnesota operates under a no-fault rule for car accidents.
 This means an injured driver must file a claim against his or her own policy to recover damages after an accident.
 However, an injured driver does have the right to file a personal injury lawsuit against an at-fault driver if the accident resulted in a catastrophic or permanently disabling injury.
 Compensation in a car accident lawsuit typically includes:

 - Medical expenses.
 The plaintiff can receive compensation for his or her hospital bills and any expenses for necessary ongoing medical care.
 Minnesota state insurance requirements compel drivers to carry at least $40,000 in personal injury protection coverage, $20,000 of which applies to injury-related damages while the other $20,000 goes toward non-medical damages.

 - Lost income.
 If a car accident causes a plaintiff to miss work, he or she may claim the wages lost in that time as civil damages.

 - Property damage.
 A plaintiff can sue for the costs of repairing or replacing a vehicle if those repairs exceed the $20,000 for non-medical damages required by Minnesota’s minimum insurance coverage requirements for drivers.

 - Pain and suffering.
 The amount of non-economic damages a plaintiff receives varies on an individual basis.

 When insurance doesn’t cover a car accident in Fairmont, Minnesota, the accident likely involves significant damages or catastrophic injuries.
-Drivers who suffer losses in such accidents need reliable legal representation they can trust, and Knutson + Casey can help.
+Drivers who suffer losses in such accidents need reliable legal representation they can trust, and the Fairmont personal injury attorneys at Knutson + Casey can help.
 Contact our office today to set an appointment for a free case evaluation.
 We determine if your recent car accident qualifies for a lawsuit and what type of compensation you could receive if you win your case.